Asheq/vim-config/notes/motion.md

 *Examples*:
 * `dj` - deletes two lines.
 * `dvj` - deletes from the cursor position until the character below the cursor.
-* `d<C-V>j` - deletes the character under the cursor and the character below the cursor.
+* `d<C-v>j` - deletes the character under the cursor and the character below the cursor.

 -----------------------------------------------------------